Death - registering

 What do I need?

-- The medical certificate of cause of death from the doctor, if a coroner is not involved
+- medical certificate of cause of death from the doctor, if a coroner is not involved

-- The full name of the deceased (and maiden surname if appropriate)
+- full name of the deceased (and maiden surname if appropriate)

-- The date and place of birth of the deceased (a birth certificate would be helpful)
+- date and place of birth of the deceased (a birth certificate would be helpful)

-- The date of birth of the deceased’s spouse, if alive
+- date of birth of the deceased’s spouse, if alive

-- The NHS medical card number for the deceased.
-However, please do not delay registration if this is not available
+- NHS medical card number for the deceased (however, please do not delay registration if this is not available)

-The Registrar will ask you some questions to obtain the above information, and then will print out a copy of the entry for you to check.
-Once the page is signed the Registrar will issue the necessary paperwork.
+The registrar will ask you some questions to obtain the above information, and will print out a copy of the entry for you to check.
+Once the page is signed the registrar will issue the necessary paperwork.